Daily stress is an unavoidable part of daily life. It’s how you manage the stress that’s most important.

+Sometimes we feel way too keyed up to even begin a relaxation session (breathing, PMR, or visual imagery).
 Whenever you feel overly stressed (over a ‘5’ out of ’10’), it’s a good idea to try one of several very brief behavioral techniques to bring yourself to a calmer state.
 They’re called ‘grounding’ techniques because they’re simply meant to get you more in touch with feeling safe and secure – in the ‘here & now’ rather than thinking about the past or worrying about the future.

 I recommend trying several, to find one that can become your go-to quick rescue.
 These videos explain how to use your senses to get grounded right away, how to create your own safe place, how to count your breaths, and even how to use yawning to access a calmer state.